Overview

 Clinical information

-With the increase in commercial availability and use of CBD-containing products, healthcare providers are increasingly faced with the challenge of determining whether a positive drug test for cannabis was caused by the consumption of a CBD product or by the consumption of marijuana, medical THC or other THC products.
-This is particularly relevant for Switzerland, as legal CBD products here may contain up to less than one per cent by weight of the active ingredient d9-THC, i.e. an active ingredient content of 9.9 mg d9-THC in one gram of CBD cannabis flowers may be legally sold (see, for example, the website of the Federal Office of Public Health in Switzerland, BAG, Legislation on Hemp and Cannabis Products, Low-THC Hemp, published online on 4 March 2025).
-Regardless of this, such products can also be ordered online.
-This means that there is no guarantee that the product actually corresponds to the declaration.
-Higher levels of d9-THC could well be found in such products (see also S. Habel and colleagues, Positive cannabis urine tests due to commercial cannabidiol products, Toxichem Krimtech 2020; 87(1):10).
+With the increasing commercial availability and rising consumption of CBD-containing products, healthcare professionals are increasingly faced with the challenge of assessing whether a positive cannabis drug screening test is attributable to the consumption of a CBD product or to the use of marijuana, medical THC, or other THC-containing products.
+This issue is also relevant for Switzerland, where legally marketed CBD products may contain less than one percent by weight of the active substance Δ9-THC.
+Thus, for example, a Δ9-THC content of 9.9 mg per gram of CBD cannabis flowers is permitted (see, inter alia, the website of the Federal Office of Public Health [FOPH], legislation on hemp and cannabis products, low-THC hemp, published online on 4 March 2025).

 [2] S. Pichini et al., Δ9-Tetrahydrocannabinol and Cannabidiol Time Courses in the Sera of "Light Cannabis" Smokers: Discriminating Light Cannabis Use from Illegal and Medical Cannabis Use, Ther Drug Monit 2020; 42(1): 151-156